 Mauritius commenced the proceedings on 18 June 2019 to secure a delimitation of its maritime boundary with the Maldives.
-The Maldives urged ITLOS to decline to exercise jurisdiction, on grounds that the legal status of the Chagos Archipelago remains undetermined because the United Kingdom continues to claim sovereignty over the Archipelago as a colonial possession.
+The Maldives urged ITLOS to decline to exercise jurisdiction, on grounds that the legal status of the Chagos Archipelago remains undetermined because the United Kingdom continues to claim sovereignty over Chagos Archipelago, which it regards as its colonial possession.
 In today's Judgment, ITLOS emphatically rejected that argument.
 It ruled that the ICJ Advisory Opinion resolved the question of sovereignty over the Chagos Archipelago when the Court determined, without a single dissenting vote on the merits, that the Chagos Archipelago is and has always been an integral part of Mauritius.
 The ICJ further ruled that the UK's administration of the Archipelago is a wrongful act of a continuing character which must be brought to an end as rapidly as possible.